PaintSwap/samwitch-vrf/README.md

 ### Include in Solidity Contracts

-To request a random number in your contract you must implement `ISamWitchVRFConsumer.fulfillRandomWords(bytes32 requestId, uint256[] calldata randomWords)` to recieve the response to your request.
+To request a random number in your contract you must implement `ISamWitchVRFConsumer.fulfillRandomWords(bytes32 requestId, uint256[] calldata randomWords)` to receive the response to your request.
 The service can be called using the `ISamWitchVRF` interface, and ensuring that the results are only provided by the randomness service contract.

 ```ts